 Are fair and average credit scores the same?

-Your credit score can affect many aspects of your life, even beyond interest rates for financial products.
+Your credit can affect many aspects of your life, even beyond interest rates for financial products.
 Some employers may request to access your credit report during the job application process.

 Potential landlords can do the same when you’re trying to rent a new house or apartment.
 Another hidden cost of having below-average credit is higher insurance premiums.